-Because The Initial Principal Balance Of The Notes Exceeds The Trust Assets, You May Be Adversely Affected By A High Rate Of Prepayments The initial pool balance as of the statistical cutoff date is approximately 99.5% of the aggregate principal balance of the notes minus the initial balance of the capitalized interest account.
+Because The Initial Principal Balance Of The Notes Exceeds The Trust Assets, You May Be Adversely Affected By A High Rate Of Prepayments The initial pool balance as of the statistical cutoff date, together with funds deposited into the pre-funding account on the closing date, is approximately 99.6% of the aggregate principal balance of the notes minus the initial balance of the capitalized interest account.
 Noteholders must rely primarily on interest payments on the trust student loans and other trust assets, in excess of servicing and administration fees, amounts, if any, necessary to fund the remarketing fee account to its targeted level and interest payable on the notes or to the swap counterparties, to reduce the aggregate principal balance of the notes to the pool balance.
 The noteholders, especially class B noteholders, could be adversely affected by a high rate of prepayments, which would reduce the amount of interest available for this purpose.
-Prepayments may result from borrowers further consolidating or re-consolidating their student loans (as tends to occur more frequently in low interest rate environments such as that which currently exists), from borrower defaults and from voluntary full or partial prepayments, among other things.
+Prepayments may result from borrowers further consolidating or reconsolidating their student loans (as tends to occur more frequently in low interest rate environments such as that which currently exists), from borrower defaults and from voluntary full or partial prepayments, among other things.
 In addition, the principal balance of the trust student loans on which interest will be collected will be less than the principal balance of the notes for some period.